Radical 173: Variant forms

 This radical is printed and written differently in modern Traditional Chinese than in other languages.
 In Chinese as used in Mainland China (whether Simplified or Traditional) and Japanese, the four dots in the character are almost identical, while in modern standard Traditional Chinese as used in Taiwan and Hong Kong, the four dots point inwards to the center of the character, despite the former form is also widely used in Traditional Chinese publications.

+Sinogram

+This character is one of the kyōiku kanji or kanji taught in elementary school in Japan.
+It is a first grade kanji.